-This morning visit the Boyne Valley Visitor Centre to learn about the 5,000-year-old burial tombs of Newgrange and Knowth.
+This morning visit the Boyne Valley Visitor Centre to learn about the burial tombs of Newgrange and Knowth.
 Tour one of them to see how primitive people managed to align huge boulders precisely with the movements of the sun.
 Travel past the gentle slopes of the Mourne Mountains to Belfast for a panoramic tour around central Belfast to see Victorian buildings, the imposing City Hall in Donegall Square and the shipyards where RMS Titanic was built in 1912.
 Visit Titanic Belfast to learn about this ill-fated famous liner through state-of-the-art displays.

 Drive north along the “Nine Glens of Antrim,” a scenic route with lovely views of mountains, valleys and coastline.
 Visit Sheans Heritage Farm for tea and scones.
 Also learn about cutting turf and the local history.
 Stop at the Giant’s Causeway, hexagonal columns formed by volcanic activity over 60 million years ago.
 The different rock formations rocks have spawned a number of legends about the mythical giant, Finn McCool.
 Continue to your hotel in Derry and relax before dinner.